PerfectlySoft/PerfectDocs/guide/routing.md

 }
 ```

 A Routes object can be initialized with a baseURI.
-This baseURI will be prepended to any route added to the object.
-For example, one could initialize a Routes object for the version one of an API and give it a baseURI of "/v1".
+The baseURI will be prepended to any route added to the object.
+For example, one could initialize a Routes object for version one of an API, and give it a baseURI of "/v1".
 Every route added will be prefixed with /v1.
-Routes objects can also be added to other Routes objects and each route therein will be prefixed in the same manner.
+Routes objects can also be added to other Routes objects, and each route therein will be prefixed in the same manner.
 The following example shows the creation of two sets of routes for two versions of an API.
-The second version differs in behaviour in only one endpoint:
+The second version differs in behavior in only one endpoint:

 ```swift
 var routes = Routes()